eProsima/Micro-XRCE-DDS-docs/docs/optimization.rst

 Runtime size
 ------------
 The *Client* is dynamic memory free and static memory free.
-It implies that all memory charge depends only on how the stack grows during the execution.
+It implies that all memory footprint depends only on how the stack grows during the execution.
 Some values can be modified to control the stack and impact to a large degree:

 Stream buffers